2018 Summer Session

 The 2018 GSF session was held over three weeks in the summer of 2018.
 The program took place at the Arava Institute for Environmental Studies, located within Kibbutz Ketura in Israel’s Arava Valley.
-It consisted of 17 fellows from 15 different countries, who represented a broad range of disciplines, including economics, environmental science, education, psychology, engineering, politics, agriculture, art, and more.
+It welcomed 17 fellows from 15 different countries, who represented a broad range of disciplines, including economics, environmental science, education, psychology, engineering, politics, agriculture, art, and more.
 Faculty consisted of a diverse team of experts in the fields of systems thinking, sustainability, and sustainable development.
 Notably, three faculty members were alumni of previous GSF programs.

-Prior to the start of the program, fellows completed six weeks of online coursework and modules, consisting of an introduction to core topics to be covered in greater detail during the session.
+Prior to the start of the program, fellows completed six weeks of online coursework and modules, consisting of an introduction to core topics to be covered in greater detail during the program itself.
 Additionally, fellows were tasked with developing short presentations about their own interests and work, to be shared later with the group as a whole.

 Upon arrival at Kibbutz Ketura, the fellows hit the ground running with an intensive program that included class work, group assignments, site visits, fieldwork, and more.
 During Week 1, the fellows were given an in-depth exposure to The Lab’s definition of sustainability and 5 core principles, and took workshops on each of the domains.
 They also learned about systems thinking, a theory of change and the management of change processes.
 Fellows also began gaining exposure to systems modeling.